 Inspect garage doors for operation regularly.
-Door rollers and travellers need lubricating about every three (3) months.
+Door rollers and travellers need lubricating annually.
 Depending on size of door, some minor sagging may occur.

-- ✓ Ensure door closes smoothly - ✓ Replace all worn or damaged weather stripping - ✓ Inspect outside door finishes for deterioration annually - ✓ Check for missing or deteriorated caulking annually - ✓ Lubricate garage doors hardware and rollers annually - ✓ Wood doors exposed to severe weather conditions may require annual maintenance - ✓ Use extreme care if the door spring is to be adjusted. - Do not allow snow to accumulate at or around garage doors.
+- ✓ Ensure door closes smoothly - Replace all worn or damaged weatherstripping - ✓ Inspect outside door finishes for deterioration annually - ✓ Check for missing or deteriorated caulking annually - ✓ Lubricate garage doors hardware and rollers annually - ✓ Wood doors exposed to severe weather conditions may require annual maintenance - ✓ Use extreme care if the door spring is to be adjusted - x Do not allow snow to accumulate at or around garage doors.